dataset-ninja/wind-turbines/README.md

 # Object Detection Dataset - Wind Turbines

-Wind Turbines is a dataset for object detection tasks.
+Wind Turbines (by Kyle Graupe) is a dataset for object detection tasks.